nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Overall implementation of Calendar

 The main calendar display is implemented using the `CalendarDisplay` class, which acts as the main container for the entire Calendar feature.
 This main container consists of a `topCalendar`, which is a `FlowPane` that contains the current month to be displayed, and the different navigation buttons as well as the `JumpBox`.
-Also, it contains `calendarGrid`, which is a GridPane that contains all the dates and `Appointment` buttons within the calendar.
+Also, `CalendarDisplay` contains `calendarGrid`, which is a GridPane that contains all the dates and `Appointment` buttons within the calendar.

-Upon initialisation of the `CalendarDisplay`, it will display the current month and year, using the `CalendarLogic#drawCalendar` method.
+Upon initialisation of the `CalendarDisplay`, it will display the current month and year, using the `CalendarLogic#drawCalendar()` method.
 The current month and year is obtained using the default `Java` package's `GregorianCalendar` class.

-**Calendar Display**

 ![Calendar Class Diagram](images/CalendarUiClassDiagram.png)

 *Figure x.
-Class diagram showing the classes for the Calendar in the `Ui` *
+Class diagram showing the classes for the Calendar in the `Ui`.*

+**Calendar Display**

 Implementation:

-The following is a more detailed explanation on how `Calendar Display` works.
+The following is a more detailed explanation on how `Calendar Display` is implemented:
 1. When the app first launches, `MainWindow#fillInnerParts()` is called, which then initialises the `Calendar Display`.
 2. The `CalendarLogic` class is initialised, where the current month to be displayed in the Calendar is set using `Java`'s `GregorianCalendar` class.
-3. Next, `CalendarLogic#drawCalendar` is called which initialises the header of the Calendar, `topCalendar`, where the current month is displayed.
+3. Next, `CalendarLogic#drawCalendar()` is called which initialises the header of the Calendar, by calling `CalendarLogic#drawHeader()`, where the `FlowPane`, `topCalendar`, displays the current month.
-4. Also, `CalendarLogic#drawCalendar` will initialise the body of the Calendar where
+4. Also, `CalendarLogic#drawCalendar()` will then call `CalendarLogic#drawBody()` which initialise the body of the Calendar and each individual day of the month is created in the Calendar.
+5. A `CalendarEventListPanel` object is created for each day of the month, and `EventButtons` are added to each `CalendarEventListPanel` if there is an appointment falling on that particular day.
-5. Following which, when appointments are added,`Model#updateCalendarEventList()` is called which then updates the `Calendar Display` as well.
+6. Following which, when appointments are added,`Model#updateCalendarEventList()` is called which then updates the `Calendar Display` as well.

 The following activity diagram summarizes what happens when a user selects the Calendar tab:
 ![Calendar Display Activity](images/CalendarDisplayActivityDiagram.png)

 **Calendar Navigation**

 The Calendar navigation allows a user to navigate between different months in the calendar and also navigate between the different appointments within the current month.
-This feature uses JavaFX's FocusModel features to obtain different behaviours when a Ui component is focused.
+This feature uses JavaFX's [`FocusModel`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/FocusModel.html) features to obtain different behaviours when a UI component is focused.

-Implementation:

-The following is a more detailed explanation on how `Calendar Navigation` works.
+Also, JavaFX's [`KeyEvent`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/input/KeyEvent.html) feature is used to listen to the different keystrokes that will update our UI.

+These are the ways that a user can use the `Calendar Navigation` feature.
 1. Clicking on the Next/Prev buttons to view the next/previous month in the calendar
 2. Pressing N or B key to view the next/previous month in the calendar
-3. Pressing the ENTER key when the Next/Prev button is focused to view the next/previous month in the calendar
-4. Typing the date in the Jump Box and pressing the ENTER key to view the input month and year of the date.
+3. Typing the date in the Jump Box and pressing the ENTER key to view the input month and year of the date.

 The following activity diagram summarizes what happens when a user selects a navigation feature:
 ![Calendar Navigation Activity](images/CalendarNavigationActivityDiagram.png)